enisnazif/battleships/README.md

 ### Visualising games

+Alternatively, you may wish to visualise games between two bots.
+To run the game visualiser and backend, run:

+`./run_all.sh` (or `run_all.bat` on windows)

 ## Rules
 - Your bot gets a maximum of 3 retries for placing ships in each game and